hnjm/oruxpalsserver/bin/Debug/readme.txt

 	filter supported (in APRS auth string):
-		Static objects filter (filter is not apply for users position): me/10 - static objects from me in 10 km range me/0 - no static objects
+		Static objects filter (filter is not apply for users position): me/10/30 - maximum 30 static objects from me in 10 km range me/10 - static objects from me in 10 km range me/0 - no static objects
 		; user can use filter me/range, if he doesn't want to use specified range by xml config file ; if user doesn't use me/range filter, static objects will display within range from xml config file